 The section on legal compliance, for example, is where an expert can add light and shade.
 Yes, larger firms have specialist teams that make the demands of meeting a territory’s rules part of their fixed costs; yes, they can even negotiate sweetheart deals with governments if they’re powerful enough both to broker them and to weather the backlash that follows.
 At the other end of the scale — something Matt doesn’t mention — obscurity is also a strength.

-Once upon a time, I was working for a company whose rivals were hit simultaneously by multi-million dollar fines by the FCC for a first offence of mislabelling products.
+Once upon a time, I was working for a company whose rivals were hit simultaneously by multimillion dollar fines by the FCC for first offences of mislabelling products.
 We were too small, and our infractions too minor, for them to care.
 A company will often evade a regulator’s radar until they are big enough.
-Compliant and appealing product packaging and labelling are actually very hard for any company to nail.
+Compliant and appealing product packaging and labelling, for example, are actually very hard for any company to nail.
 There’s no point in a regulator litigating an upstart into the dust, unless they’re posing a danger to life and limb, the native economy is threatened, or they’re so flush that it’ll make a decent difference to the exchequer.
 Perhaps it’s in bad taste to publish the advice that laws apply mostly to those in the middle, but it’s been said in print before, and needn’t be seen as a problem.
 My industry supports hundreds of home-build enthusiasts selling their own little electronic music toys outside product law, because their margins and costs afford no other way of working.
 The grey market is where innovation often starts, and where tomorrow’s legitimate CEOs come from.
 If our governments shut down these operations, cultural movements and would-be entrepreneurs would disappear forever.
 It’s all data that fits the grid, but you still need the right person at the table to hand you the correct colour of felt tip.

 Where he’s on his own turf, Matt writes most persuasively and fluently.
 There are some beautiful set pieces, such as the discussion of power play at the start of the ‘bargaining power’ chapter.
 His coda on the relationship between running a business and learning to surf assimilates a personal passion without seeming at all indulgent.
 And now I know that Windows 8’s breaking of the ‘Start’ button is called a strong habit intrusion, I’m going to be using that term every time I see an example of it, until designers scream at me to stop.